-Thailand was where I decided to quit my job and travel the world.
+Thailand was where I first decided to quit my job and travel the world.
 I lived there for two years.
 I ran tours there.
-I speak the language.
 I feel at home there.

 It’s not just a country that I love, however.
-Thailand remains popular some thirty years after the first hippies arrived on the “banana pancake trail” for a simple reason: it’s awesome.
+Thailand remains popular some fifty years after the first hippies arrived on the “banana pancake trail” for a simple reason: it’s awesome.

 The succulent food, the warm people, the postcard-perfect beaches, the lush jungles, the hot weather — Thailand is simply a wonderful place to explore — no matter your interest and budget.

-That said, Thailand is also a pretty big country.
+That said, Thailand is also a big country and takes time to navigate.

-Well, how you will get around Thailand depend greatly on how long you’re staying.
+Well, how you get around Thailand depends greatly on how long you’re staying.
 You have options!

 Table of Contents